 In June 2008 the government announced plans to build units 3&4 at Chashma, each 320 MWe gross and largely financed by China.
 A further agreement for China's help with the project was signed in October 2008, and given prominence as a counter to the US-India agreement shortly preceding it.

 In March 2009 China's SNERDI announced that it was proceeding with design of Chashma 3&4, with China Zhongyuan Engineering Corp (CZEC) as the general contractor and China Nuclear Industry No.5 Construction Company as installer.
 In April 2009, a design contract with SNERDI was signed, and the government said that it had approved the project at a cost of $2.37 billion, with $1.75 billion of this involving "a foreign exchange component".
 In March 2010 Pakistan announced that it had agreed the terms for Chashma 3&4, whereby China would provide 82% of the total US$ 1.912 billion financing as three 20-year low-interest loans.
 It would also provide fuel for the reactors’ lifetime nominally of 40 years.

-The main construction contract was signed in June 2010, and the two 340 MWe CNP-300 (315 MWe net) units are to be completed in eight years.
+The main construction contract was signed in June 2010, and the two 340 MWe CNP-300 (315 MWe net) units were to be completed in eight years.
 They will have a design life of 40 years and be under IAEA safeguards.
 Construction of unit 3 officially started at the end of May 2011, and unit 4 in December 2011.
-The dome of unit 3 was fitted in March 2013.
 Early in 2014 PAEC said they were several months ahead of schedule.
 In 2015 CZEC said completion of unit 3 would be in 2016, and in fact it was grid-connected in October, with full power and commercial operation in December.
 Unit 4 is expected to be grid connected by mid-2017.